bramgradussen/media-server-dockerfiles/README.md

 # Media server docker containers
-This will setup sonarr, sabnzbd, couchpotato, deluge and headphones as docker containers.
+This will setup sonarr, sabnzbd, radarr, deluge and headphones as docker containers.

 ## Data and Storage directories:
 You will need to modify the docker-compose.yml file to point to your data and storage dirs.